 - Curbside recycling: While recycling plastic #5 hasn’t been traditionally part of curbside programs, more and more community recyclers are not making it possible for you to recycle these types of plastic.
 Check with yours to see whether this convenient solution will be available to you.

-- Mail in and drop off programs: Both Preserve and Aveda have mail-in and drop-off programs for recycling plastic #5 which are particularly useful for those hard-to-recycle bottle caps and yogurt containers.
-Check out our recycling database for how to take part in those programs.
+- Mail in and drop off programs: Keep an eye out for mail-in and drop-off programs, such as the 1 Million Bottle Cap Challenge or Aveda’s now-closed program for recycling plastic #5.
+These are particularly useful for those hard-to-recycle bottle caps and yogurt containers.